 - Leonardo produced several ambitious architectural designs.
 In Milan, he designed an ingenious 32-mile waterway linking Milan and Lake Como.
 He is also credited with the design of the spectacular double-helix central staircase (two spirals winding around a glass column, allowing guests to acknowledge each other without physically passing).
 Through his ability to combine his creative vision with more practical problem-solving skills, Leonardo helped establish architectural principles that have passed down through the centuries.

 The Life of Leonardo da Vinci

-"Painting is poetry that is seen rather than felt," Leonardo da Vinci famously said.
-He invented sfumato, an application of subtly colored glazes, to convey atmosphere and the subtle shifts of feeling across a human face.
+Leonardo stated that "Painting is poetry that is seen rather than felt", and as if to push home his point, he invented sfumato, an application of subtle colored glazes that were able to convey atmosphere and subtle shifts in moods and feelings in the human body and face.

 Important Art by Leonardo da Vinci